Lumbar Herniated DiscSkip to the navigation

 The cracks in the disc don't repair themselves, but the pain usually fades over time.
-Often the body reabsorbs the material from the disc, which helps the pain go away.
-This process is called resorption.
-About half of the people with herniated discs in the low back recover within 1 month.
-And within 6 months, most recover.
-1
+More than half of the people who have a herniated disc recover in the first 3 months. footnote 1

 It's important to see your doctor if you've had constant or increasing pain for more than 4 to 6 weeks.
 Getting help early on can lower your chance of having lasting problems, such as the following: